-Carol Mullen is the Community Outreach Representative for Optum Palliative and Hospice Care.
+Carol Mullen is the Hospice Care Consultant for Compassus Hospice and Palliative Care.
 Previously Carol was the Director of Harmony Home Care and Executive Director of Parc at Buckhead/Atlanta, GA.
 Carol has been actively employed in senior care for over 30 years and brings to the foundation expertise in elder care, healthcare management, home care, and is a certified facilitator with the Georgia Alzheimer’s Association.
 Carol facilitates 5 monthly caregiver support groups in the metropolitan Atlanta area.

 Liz Strickland left her work as a Partner with Ernst and Young, LLC to care for her parents, who both have dementia.
 She and her life partner have customized their home to accommodate her parent’s needs.
 Liz studied Math and Computer Science at UGA, led Data Processing at Savannah Bank and Trust Co., and redesigned the Credit Reporting System for The Credit Bureau.
 As a consultant for Coopers and Lybrand, she led the movement of operations of Arrow Shirt Company from Troy, NY to Atlanta, GA.
 In her 14 years with Ernst and Young, she authored, translated and deployed their international methodology, worked with Edsel Ford to streamline operations for Ford Credit, and redesigned the assembly line for the Ford Motor Company.
 Liz is past member of the YWCA of Savannah, American Institute of Banking, and the New York based Legacy Foundation.